weijia-ren/MyBio/README.md

 ## About me

-PhD Statistical research scientist with more than 10 years of experience with statistical data analysis an modeling, sampling and weighting, survey methodology, and experimental design and program evaluation experience.
+PhD Statistical research scientist with more than 10 years of experience with statistical data analysis an modeling, sampling and weighting, survey methodology, experimental design and program evaluation experience.
 Seeking opportunities to contribute to and grow with projects and groups that make positive impact on the society.

 Location:  Washington, D.C.
 Metro Area
 E-mail:    osurwj@gmail.com